girtsf/undersea-proto/README.md

 # Ideas

-* (from rpearl) relatively-prime fades. each k-th node pulses for an interval of (kth prime) beats.
 * manual proximity. the VJ UI would have a quick way to light up each node and keys to assign some sort of 1D or 2D order.